 ∞Kiawah Island Resort & Beach

 Kiawah is another larger resort island community that boasts an incredible golf course, a top notch hotel (The Sanctuary) and spa with the most amazing brunch buffet as well as world class tennis facilities.
 There are some year rounders here, but there are quite a few rentals here.
-The beach does not accommodate many rentals that are beachfront, but many of the rentals come with a golf cart to get you to the beach.
+This Charleston beach does not accommodate many rentals that are beachfront, but many of the rentals come with a golf cart to get you to the beach.
 Biking is a huge part of the lifestyle here so bring your bikes or rent some!
 The restaurants on the island are fabulous and you may not even care to make your way downtown.
 This resort island is truly like a paradise and is especially wonderful as a romantic getaway for a long weekend OR an incredibly week for a memorable family vacation.